 - Fife council held drop in sessions on noise and worked in school

-Those who took part have reported enjoyable and fun events – and we’d like to thank all who worked so hard to make NAW 2014 a success.
-However, dealing with noise problems continues all year round – and there is information on this site to help you reduce noise and find out who can help you deal with a noise problem.
-Noise is being taken account of but there is still much work to be done.
+Those who took part reported enjoyable and fun events – and we’d like to thank all who worked so hard to make NAW 2014 a success.
+However, dealing with noise problems continues all year round – and there is information on this site to help you reduce noise and find out who can help you deal with a noise problem and reduce the impact noise has on all of us.

 - Noise is one of the indicators of public health now being used to inform government policy in England – so if you have a problem, let your council and/or housing provider know.